The Dying Gaul (film): Cast

-Distribution
+Release

 The film premiered at the Sundance Film Festival in January 2005 and was shown at the Miami Gay and Lesbian Film Festival, the Seattle International Film Festival, the Provincetown International Film Festival, the Philadelphia International Gay and Lesbian Film Festival, the Montréal World Film Festival, Film Fest New Haven, the Rio de Janeiro International Film Festival, and the Austin Film Festival before opening in eleven theaters in the United States on November 4, 2005.

 Critical reception

+On review aggregate website Rotten Tomatoes, The Dying Gaul has an approval rating of 50% based on 70 reviews.
+The site's critics consensus reads, "Though it has a fine cast, The Dying Gaul's plot feels calculated and too intellectualized."

 Stephen Holden of the New York Times called the film "a boldly expressionistic, proudly theatrical film" and wrote that Craig Lucas "makes an auspicious, nervy debut as a screen director."

 Roger Ebert of the Chicago Sun-Times thought "there are implausibilities in the plot devices that lead the movie to its ultimate conclusion.
 And then the final developments themselves, I think, are wrong in both theory and practice.
 There is some ambiguity about why a final event takes place, and that's all right, but the way in which the movie reveals it is, I think, singularly ineffective.
 It leads to one of those endings where you sit there wishing they'd tried a little harder to think up something better."